Patuxent62/parallella-base-fs-gen/README.md

 ## Prequisite:

--Configure an Ubuntu 18.04.05 LTS system for patuxent-parallella Dev (amd64 system) according to:
+- Configure an Ubuntu 18.04.05 LTS system for patuxent-parallella Dev (amd64 system) according to:

-Ubuntu Dev Env-Parallella-2021-01.txt
+ubuntu-devbox-parallella-2021-01.txt

 ## Instructions/Script for this Repo

-See the file  build-manual.txt  for instructions.
+- For image build instructions, see the file:

+build-manual.txt